dask/dask/docs/source/futures.rst

 Dask supports a real-time task framework that extends Python's `concurrent.futures <https://docs.python.org/3/library/concurrent.futures.html>`_ interface.
+Dask futures reimplements most of the Python futures API, allowing you to scale your Python futures workflow across a Dask cluster with minimal code changes.

 This interface is good for arbitrary task scheduling like :doc:`dask.delayed <delayed>`, but is immediate rather than lazy, which provides some more flexibility in situations where the computations may evolve over time.
 These features depend on the second generation task scheduler found in `dask.distributed <https://distributed.dask.org/en/latest>`_ (which, despite its name, runs very well on a single machine).

+Though Dask futures is one of Dask's more powerful APIs, it is often not needed unless you have a particular use case for handling concurrency on the client.
+One of the higher-level Dask APIs, e.g. Dask Array or Dask Delayed, will suit most users' needs, without introducing the additional complexity the comes with concurrency.
+See :doc:`best-practices`.

 .. raw:: html